-A rate "lock" or "commitment" is a lender's promise to set a particular interest rate and a specific number of points for you for a specified period of time while your application is processed.
-This prevents you from going through your whole application process and finding out at the end that the interest rate has risen higher.
+A rate "lock" or "commitment" is a lender's promise to freeze a certain interest rate and a specific number of points for you for a certain period of time while your application is processed.
+This ensures that your interest rate can't grow during the application process.

-In addition to going with a shorter lock period, there are other ways you can attain the lowest rate.
-The bigger down payment you can make, the better the interest rate will be, because you will be entering the loan with more equity.
-You might choose to pay points to bring down your rate for the life of the loan, meaning you pay more initially.
-To many people, this makes sense and is a good deal..
+In addition to opting for a shorter rate lock period, there are other ways you can score the lowest rate.
+A larger down payment will result in a lower interest rate, because you will have more equity from the beginning.
+You can pay points to improve your rate for the life of the loan, meaning you pay more up front.
+For many people, this makes sense and is a good deal..

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.